Architecture

 Local-First Protocol

-Air Daemon protocol specification: discovery, sync, conflict resolution.
+Air Daemon protocol design: discovery, sync, and conflict resolution.

 Local-First Protocol